isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 > At `TRANSACTION ISOLATION LEVEL READ COMMITTED` we are reading stuff from
 > the tablespace file, unless there is an ongoing transaction for a row.
 In
-> that case, the reader will consult the Undo Log one level deep and show us
+> that case, the reader will consult the Undo-Log one level deep and show us
 > the previous, committed version of the data.
 We never get to see ephemeral
 > data that can be rolled back.